 Introduction

+This section specifies the 2G ISS form factor, mounting provisions, interwiring, signal interfaces and power supply characteristics.
+These standards are necessary to ensure independent design and development of both 2G ISS equipment and the airframe installation.

+COMMENTARY

+Electrical Wiring Interconnection System (EWIS)

-This section specifies ISS form factor, mounting provisions, interwiring, signal interfaces and power supply characteristics.
-These standards are necessary to ensure independent design and development of both ISS equipment and the airframe installation.Manufacturers should note that although this Characteristic does not preclude the use of different form factors and interwiring features, the practical problem of redesigning what should then be a standard aircraft installation to accommodate a customized solution could very well make the use of that custom design prohibitively expensive for the customer.
+CFR Part 25.1701, as defined at the time of release, was assessed and it was determined that the internal wiring and connectors of the 2G ISS defined by this standard are not considered EWIS components by the regulations.
+However, the regulations at the time of certification should be assessed separately.
+Manufacturers should note that although this Characteristic does not preclude the use of different form factors and interwiring features, the practical problem of redesigning what should then be a standard aircraft installation to accommodate a customized solution could very well make the use of that custom design prohibitively expensive for the customer.
 Manufacturers should recognize the practical advantages of developing equipment in accordance with the form factor, interwiring and signal standards of this document.

 Form Factor, Connector, and Index Pin Coding